samtaziaux/KiDS-Sam_master/docs/_build/html/_sources/getting-started.rst.txt

     kids_ggl -c <esd_config_file> --esd

-In order to do this, you need either the `right set of files`_ in your computer, or to do it from one of the `KiDS servers`_
+In order to do this, you need either the `right set of files in your computer <esd-production/input-data.html>`_ or to do it from one of the `KiDS servers <esd-production/input-data.html#servers>`_.

 Fit the data with a halo model
 ------------------------------